machinaut/mtg-engine/src/mtg_cards/README.md

 `scryfall` - Download Scryfall data and cache locally, returns plain data structures.
 Depends on `util`.
 `cards` - Contains the core classes `Card` and `Cards`, depends on `scryfall`.
 `sets` - Handles set specific data, depends on `cards`.
+`booster` - Handles the generation of booster packs, depends on `sets`.